 As I am still in the middle of paying off my debt, I have a few more months to figure out where I am going to stash my emergency fund but I am leaning toward a high-interest savings account.
 High interest is relative, of course.
 In our current low-interest rate environment, 1% is considered very competitive.
 This isn’t much but it is better than paying 14% or more in credit card interest.

 The benefit of this approach is the accessibility.
 Although I do my day-to-day banking at a brick and mortar bank, I currently have the Step 1 $1,000 in an account at Capital One so that is one option.

 Melanie, who writes at deardebt.com, published a guest post on retireby40.org asking for advice on to stash her emergency fund.
-I haven’t read through all the comments readers left but based on a quick scan, it seemed most people leaned toward having a good portion—if not all of it—in a savings account.
+Based on a quick scan of the many comments, it seemed most people leaned toward having a good portion—if not all of it—in a savings account.

 One reader suggested very low volatility investments that could be sold quickly.
 I suppose a bond fund would be an example of this although they can still lose money.